vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works.md

     }
 };
 ```
 - Here we have derived class with two base classes.
-In this case, when we declare object of derived class, two virtual table will be created in derived class object.
+In this case, when we declare an object of the derived class, two virtual tables will be created in the derived class object.
 One for base1 & other for base2.
 - To understand it, first let's assign a base2 pointer the address of a derived class object allocated on the heap:

 ```